If you’re a veteran caravan owner, then you’ve probably said goodbye to only cooking with microwaves.

 To measure how many kilograms of gas that you have left you simply need to weigh the tank and then minus the difference.
 For example, if you have a tank that weighs 25 kilograms but when you weigh it gives you a reading of 40 kilograms this means that you have 15 kilograms of gas remaining.

-If you’d like a purpose-built product for this, you can purchase analogue propane scales which works similarly to luggage scales except it takes into consideration the weight of your tank.
+If you’d like a purpose-built product for this, you can purchase analogue propane scales which work similarly to luggage scales except it takes into consideration the weight of your tank.
 They’re easy to use, and all you need to do is attach the hook to the tank handle, and it will display the gas weight.

 Another alternative is using digital tank scales which gives you a digital reading for not only your remaining cook time but also a gas fill percentage.

-By Cook Time
+Cook Time Method

 You can also use simple maths to calculate how long your gas tank will last so you can make arrangements for a replacement ahead of time.
 For example, if you have 1 litre of gas, then this will produce around 20,000 BTU’s.